jbcodeforce/aws-studies/docs/infra/storage.md

 ![](./images/ebs-volume.png)

-* Create a EBS while creating the EC2 instance and keep it not deleted on shutdown
+* Create a EBS while creating the EC2 instance and keep it.
+It is not deleted on EC2 shutdown.
 * EBS volume can be attached to a new EC2 instance, normally there is a 1 to 1 relation between volume and EC2 instance.
 Except for multi-attach EBS.
 * The maximum amount of storage you can have is 16 TB.
 * Once logged, add a filesystem, mount to a folder and modify boot so the volume is mounted at start time.
 Which looks like: